robert-j-webb/stackedit/safe eval.md

 Your correct.
 Arithmetic eval is the second step of the function I’m proposing.
 The first step is providing variables into the formula via interpolation.

->"Why would you ever want that?
-The use case for that must be contrived."
+>"Why would you ever want that!
+Ths use case for that must be contrived."

 ### A valid use case for Interpolation into Safe Eval: